Salwan/salwan.github.io/_posts/2024-05-28-the-dead-internet.md

 ### Social conflict stimulators

 Then comes social media.
 It started with its heart in the right place.
 Connecting people and sharing interests.
 A long time ago when I signed up for a facebook account when it opened to everyone, some of us used it to show off our work and post screenshots of current projects.
 In that way it was great!
-Then when facebook became toxic-boomer ville and was filled with vile content left and right.
+Then when facebook became toxic-boomer-ville and was filled with vile content left and right.
 I ran off to Google Plus which had this nice feature called "circles" that connected me to entire communities of like-minded people.
-For a while we used it to share our stuff until one day the plug was pulled and G+ joined the cemetry of Google.
+For a while we used it to share our stuff until one day the plug was pulled and G+ joined the cemetery of Google.

 I feel Google Plus was the end of the golden era of social media for me.
 After that everything moved away from computing and it became about angry arguing, posting personal everyday life photos and filter-ridden selfies.